sbrandstaeter/queens/README.md

 ### MongoDB
 QUEENS uses a [MongoDB database](https://www.mongodb.com/) for data handling.
 Therefore, QUEENS requires certain write and access rights.
 MongoDB does not necessarily have to run on the same machine as QUEENS, although this is the default case.
 In certain situations, though, it might make sense to have the database running on a different computer and connect to the database via port-forwarding.

-We strongly recommend the use of **MongoDB version 3.4**, since this version has been proven to work in the current framework!

 For installation on various OS, the following hints might be useful:

 - Installation instructions for **macOS** can be found [here](https://docs.mongodb.com/master/tutorial/install-mongodb-on-os-x/?_ga=2.181134695.1149150790.1494232459-1730069423.1494232449)